libp2p/specs/perf/perf.md

 ## Single connection throughput

-For an upload test, the client sets the the server response size 0 bytes, writes some amount of data and closes the stream.
+For an upload test, the client sets the the server response size to 0 bytes, writes some amount of data and closes the stream.

 For a download test, the client sets the server response size to N bytes, and